peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

     public PeterO.Cbor.CBORTypeFilter WithTags(
         params int[] tags);

-Copies this filter and includes a set of valid CBOR tags in the new ilter.
+Copies this filter and includes a set of valid CBOR tags in the new filter.

 <b>Parameters:</b>